AdobeDocs/deliverability-learn.en/help/guidance-around-changes-to-google-and-yahoo.md

 ## 1-Click (List) Unsubscribe:

 Don't panic. [!DNL Google] and [!DNL Yahoo] are not talking about the unsubscribe links in your email body or footer that might be clicked on by a security bot just doing its job or by accident.
 What they mean is the List-Unsubscribe header functionality for either the "mailto" or "http/URL" versions.
 This is the function within the [!DNL Yahoo] and Gmail UIs where users can click unsubscribe.
 Gmail even prompts users who click on "Report Spam" to see if they meant to unsubscribe instead, which can reduce the number of complaints you get (complaints hurt your reputation) by turning them into unsubscribes instead (doesn't hurt your reputation).

 It is important to note that [!DNL Google] and [!DNL Yahoo] are both referring to the "http/URL" option by the name "1-Click", and this is intentional.
 Technically the original "http/URL" option allowed you to redirect recipients to a website.
-That is not the focus of [!DNL Yahoo] and [!DNL Google], who both reference the updated RFC8058 which focuses on processing the unsubscribe via an HTTPS POST request instead of a website, making it "1-Click".
+That is not the focus of [!DNL Yahoo] and [!DNL Google], who both reference the updated [RFC8058](https://datatracker.ietf.org/doc/html/rfc8058){target="_blank"} which focuses on processing the unsubscribe via an HTTPS POST request instead of a website, making it "1-Click".

-Today, [!DNL Gmail] accepts the “mailto” list-unsubscribe option. [!DNL Gmail] has said that “mailto” does not meet their expectations going forward, and starting in February senders will need to have the “post” list-unsubscribe option enabled.
+Today, Gmail accepts the “mailto” list-unsubscribe option.
+Gmail has said that “mailto” does not meet their expectations going forward, and senders will need to have the “post” list-unsubscribe option enabled.
+Those senders who already have list-unsubscribe of some type in place will have until June 1st 2024 to have “1-click” list-unsubscribe in place.

 [!DNL Yahoo] has said they will continue to honor the “mailto” option, for now, but that they too will be requiring “post” in the future.